-This Comprehensive Annual Financial Report has been created to provide a complete financial picture of Mohave Community College District, in order to offer transparent information to the public and other interested parties.
+This Annual Comprehensive Financial Report (ACFR) has been created to provide a complete financial picture of Mohave Community College District, in order to offer transparent information to the public and other interested parties.

-This marks the tenth year that the District has produced and provided a Comprehensive Annual Financial Report as financial reporting and analysis have remained vital to both the internal management of the College and concerned taxpayers seeking assurance of appropriate management of public funds.
+This marks the eleventh year that the District has produced and provided an Annual Comprehensive Financial Report to the District Board of Governors and Mohave County constituents as assurance of appropriate management of public funds.

-Mohave Community College continues to seek a future that prioritizes funding efficiencies to meet strategic initiatives aimed at improving our services to students and our communities.
-The District continues to prioritize a debt-free budget while improving the facilities and technological infrastructure necessary for cutting-edge instruction and services.
-For example, this past year, the College purchased a building in downtown Kingman and is currently renovating this new space to house our Small Business Development Center (SBDC), Community Education (non-credit) office, as well as the Kingman Chamber of Commerce.
-As the College moves into the implementation phase of a new strategic plan, it will remain important for the institution to produce more graduates to meet the growing workforce need in various industry and business sectors.
+Mohave County Community College continues to seek a future that prioritizes funding efficiencies to meet strategic initiatives aimed at improving our services to students and our communities.
+The District continues to prioritize a balanced budget while building and improving the facilities and technological infrastructure necessary for cutting-edge instruction and services.
+For example, this past year, the District invested in the renovation of the Beale Street building in downtown Kingman to house our Small Business Development Center (SBDC), Corporate & Community Education (non-credit) offices, and the Kingman Area Chamber of Commerce.
+The District also constructed and equipped a new welding training facility on the Bullhead City Campus and replaced outdated equipment for our Dental and Radiologic Technologies programs with new, state-of-the-art equipment.

+The District utilized federal CARES Act HEERF II monies to award \$982,200 to 3,502 students in the 20/21 fiscal year to assist students impacted by the COVID-19 pandemic.
+As the District continues to move into the implementation of the new strategic plan, it will remain important for the institution to produce more graduates to meet the growing workforce needs in various industry, healthcare and business sectors.